If you’re considering an MSC cruise you may be looking at the MSC Meraviglia.

 Deck five is the level below the Galleria Meraviglia and here you will find another bar.

 The reception is also here too and the lines for the reception can get incredibly long so make sure you allow lots of time if you do need to go to reception or go at a non-peak time.

 Most things such as booking speciality restaurants and checking your onboard account can be done on your stateroom TV or on the cruise lines App.

 You don’t need to buy the ships WiFi to use their App.
 Find out more about that here:

 Broadway Theatre – Deck 6

 On deck 6 you’ll find the Broadway Theatre.
-Each evening there will be a different show here which usually consists of singers and dancers.
+Each evening there will be a different show here which usually has lots of singing and dancing.

 The theatre itself is massive and very modern but interestingly there is no bar in the theatre.
 This is the same on all MSC ships.

 I recently sailed on one of MSC’s newest ships, MSC World Europa.

 I booked a controversial cabin.
 Find out all about that here: